astroboy0007/solutions_repo/docs/1 Physics/4 Electromagnetism/Problem_1.md

 3. Charge \(q\) and Mass \(m\):
     - Vary particle properties, such as charge-to-mass ratio \(\frac{q}{m}\), which directly influences the radius of circular motion and the overall dynamics

+This script numerically solves the equations of motion and visualizes the trajectory of a charged particle.

 ---

 ## **Sample Python Code**